§1892. Payment and adjustment of claims; policies other than life and health and accident;

 of a property damage claim and of a claim for reasonable medical expenses within fourteen

 days after notification of loss by the claimant.
-In the case of catastrophic loss, the insurer
+In the case of catastrophic loss, as defined in

 (4) All insurers shall make a written offer to settle any property damage claim,